leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 the argument is implicit, and should be filled in automatically.
-If Lean tries to do so and fails, it returns with an error message "don't know how to synthesize placeholder," followed by the type of the term it is expecting, and all the objects and hypothesis available in the context.
+If Lean tries to do so and fails, it returns with an error message "don't know how to synthesize placeholder," followed by the type of the term it is expecting, and all the objects and hypotheses available in the context.
 In other words, for each unresolved placeholder, Lean reports the subgoal that needs to be filled at that point.
 You can then construct a proof by incrementally filling in these placeholders.